 Other problems include; Tender lesions, laminitis (founder), navicular, stiffness, pain in movement, arthritic conditions, sore sole and sores, sphincters, splints, and windgulls.

 Since horses are animals, they naturally rely on group membership for protection, social status, sensitive support, and recreation.

 No matter how connected they seem to be to their owner, there is no way a busy man can provide the necessary companionship for a horse.
 No human is able to give the horse the social interaction they need.

 Therefore, it is important for a horse owner to keep a loose or another animal with him as a companion.

-In addition to owning a goat or donkey in the barn can be a great companion for horses.
+In addition, owning a goat or donkey in the barn can be a great companion for horses.
 Introduction to other animals can help fill the void.